lunzheng-li/gender-discrimination-hiring/README.md

 `ChromeDriver` is an open source tool for automated testing of webapps.
 Information on installation and usage of the `ChromeDriver` can be found [here](https://chromedriver.chromium.org/).

-`autoapply.py` loops through every item in the positions and automatically send out the applications one by one, and it output a `csv` file with all the positions that have been successfully applied.
-Note that, for various of reasons, the program fails to submit for some positions, and we may need to submit them manually sometimes.
+`autoapply.py` loops through every item in `output_sample.xlsx` and automatically send out the applications one by one, and it outputs a `csv` file with all the positions that have been successfully applied.
+Therefore, we can check if all submmissions are successful, and if the program fails to submit for some positions, we can do it manually.

 ## `51job.py`